Get

 In many cases, the owners weren’t even aware the water had algae or that it was a risk to dogs, leading local government agencies to issue warnings and guidance.
 The algae can be hard to spot, so be sure to take a look at different affected water sources.
 If you’re not sure the water is safe, it is best to err on the side of caution.

-If you think your dog has been exposed to cyanobacteria, contact your vet or an emergency clinic as soon as possible.
+If you think your dog has been exposed to cyanobacteria, contact a vet or an emergency clinic as soon as possible.
 Death can happen in as little as one hour but may take days.
 Early treatment offers the best outcome.

 A vet will be able to advise you on the best course of action to ensure the well-being of your pet.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Did you know you can speak to a veterinarian without having to travel?
+Just head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 Also, never leave your Weimaraner to swim on its own.
 Even if it’s a strong swimmer, you should be actively supervising and nearby to pull your dog out if necessary.